oeo/datum/readme.md

 </p>

 # datum
-`datum` is a Coffeescript framework that enhances backend development, focusing on complete automatic REST API exposure from Mongoose models.
+`datum` is a Node.js framework that improves API development, focusing on complete automatic REST API exposure from Mongoose models.
-The framework favors a heavily opinionated design pattern that encourages placing more complex logic into model methods and statics.
+The framework favors a heavily opinionated design pattern that encourages placing more complex logic into model methods and statics combined with libraries.
+This increases protoyping and MVP speed while also providing an intuitive pattern that is easy to pick up on.

-This is in contrast to MVC, where you would typically place your logic in Controllers.
+In contrast to MVC, where you would typically place your logic in Controllers, this framework is considered Model/Library/Route (MLR).
+With the R being optional.

 Where logic doesn't fit in the context of a model method or static, you can expose a method within a custom route, which somewhat acts like a typical controller, having access to both libraries and all models to work from.